tardis-sn/tardis/docs/io/configuration/components/models/index.rst

 .. literalinclude:: abundancecust/tardis_configv1_abundance_cust_example.yml
     :language: yaml

-This configuration references a file named ``abund.dat`` (that is just the name chosen for this example;
+In this example, our configuration references a file named ``abund.dat``.
-one can use any file name they would like).
 For more information on what this file would entail, see:

 .. toctree::
     :maxdepth: 1